The Manometer is a “Must Have” in Every Fireplace Technician’s Toolkit

 The manometer can be one of the most effective tools in the tool box of a fireplace technician.
 Pressure reading can determine whether the malfunction is within the fireplace or an external issue prior to the fireplace.
 This can save a technician valuable time during a service call.

 Outlet or manifold pressure will indicate internal issues within the gas control.
-Burner orifices are sized on the constant pressure delivered to the burner of 3.5″ WC for Natural Gas and 10″ for Propane.
-Air mixer openings are also determined by this delivery pressure.
+The constant pressure delivered to the burner of 3.5″ WC for Natural Gas and 10″ for Propane determines the size of the burner orifice.
+Delivery pressure also determines the size of air mixer openings.
 Gas controls fitted with adjustable regulators whether manual or electric stepper motors can also be used to verify if these components are functioning as they should or have failed.

 Does your fireplace require service?
 A Montigo authorized dealer in your area can help.